Stercoral ulcer and perforation of the sigmoid colon

 0 images remaining

-Large focal collection of faeces in the sigmoid without signs of obstruction or diverticular disease but with local wall thickening in the sigmoid and signs of a local perforation by way of free intraperitoneal gas (arrow).
+Large focal collection of feces in the sigmoid without signs of obstruction or diverticular disease but with local wall thickening in the sigmoid and signs of a local perforation by way of free intraperitoneal gas (arrow).

 - 1.Patel VG, Kalakuntla V, Fortson JK et-al. Stercoral perforation of the sigmoid colon: report of a rare case and its possible association with nonsteroidal anti-inflammatory drugs.
 Am Surg.
 2003;68 (1): 62-4.
 Pubmed citation